LetianLi/WolfDrive/README.md

 This project uses roadrunner's localization and contains an incomplete copy of their [quickstart](https://github.com/acmerobotics/road-runner-quickstart/tree/master).

-Ideally copy the WolfDrive folder into your existing roadrunner based repo to test, otherwise proceed to roadrunner tuning.
+If you plan to use the rest of roadrunner for autonomous, then copy just the TeamCode/java/.../WolfDrive folder into your existing roadrunner based repo to test, otherwise proceed to roadrunner tuning.

-## Roadrunner Tuning process (for running as a standalone project [not recommended])
+## Roadrunner Tuning process (Not recommended: only for running as a standalone project)
 1. Setup MecanumDrive with your motor names and reverse motors as necessary.
 Set the IMU orientation here as well.
 2. Choose a localizer (wheel encoders by default): DriveLocalizer, TwoDeadWheelLocalizer, or ThreeDeadWheelLocalizer
 3. Setup the respective localizer class with your odometry encoder names (if using dead wheel)